Children with autism spectrum disorder and those with developmental delays tend to experience challenges with joint attention.

 The Bottom Line

-A kid with a joint attention deficit may experience challenges with social skills, language development, and general cognitive development.
+A kid with a joint engagement deficit may experience challenges with social interaction, language development, and general cognitive development.
 These difficulties may negatively affect their quality of life.

 Luckily, there are several interventions that can significantly improve or even eliminate joint attention problems in autistic children.